 A separate nightly Rust toolchain is required if you want to run the clippy linter locally.
 Clippy is used in CI builds of Exonum and other repositories to detect common Rust anti-patterns.
-In general, clippy supports the latest nightly version of Rust.
 It can be installed with

 Consult the clippy installation guide for more details.

 After installing nightly Rust, clippy checks can be run with

 rustfmt is used to perform automatic code formatting and code style checks in CI builds.
 Note that Exonum repositories pin the version of rustfmt in order to get consistent formatting.

 After installing the formatter, its checks can be run with